The Siege of Pinchgut: Casting

-Associated British insisted on casting a name actor in the lead role of Matt Kirk, and American Aldo Ray was selected.
+Watt would have preferred to make the film with unknowns but Ealing had just been taken over by Associated British which insisted on casting a name actor in the lead role of Matt Kirk.
+American Aldo Ray was selected.
 This meant the nationality of Matt and his brother Johnny was changed to American.
+(In January 1959 Hedda Hopper reported that Stewart Granger turned down $200,000 to make The Siege in Australia because his mother was visiting from England.)

 The rest of the key cast were imported, with only supporting roles given to Australians.
 Heather Sears and Barbara Mullins came from England; Jerry Duggan was an Irishman who had recently settled in Australia.
 Neil McCallum was Canadian and Carlo Justini came from Italy.
 Watt said "I'm making it a sort of international cast because I think that is right now for Australia."
 It was reported that more than 30 Australians would have speaking parts.

-(In January 1959 Hedda Hopper reported that Stewart Granger turned down $200,000 to make The Siege in Australia because his mother was visiting from England.)
+It was later argued "it’s remarkable that a studio which historically prided itself on authenticity as much as Ealing took such an inauthentic approach to casting."

 Filming

 Filming began on 30 November 1958 under the title The Siege at Fort Denison.
 The Maritime Services Board picked that day to start repairs on the Martello round tower on the fort, causing "a real mess up" according to the Sydney Morning Herald.
 Shooting took place on the fort for three weeks.

 Over sixty technicians were imported from Britain to make the movie, although production facilities were provided by a local company, Southern International Productions, which had been established by Lee Robinson.

 "Marvellous setting, this fort" said associate producer Eric Williams.
 "Ideal for a film - it has a real medieval touch."

 The Australian National Line agreed to anchor a freighter in Farm Cove for the filmmakers to depict an ammunition boat.

 Scenes were shot in police headquarters in Philip Street, the Town Hall clock, Bondi beach.
-Watt said in the scenes were the public was warned about the attack "no one takes any notice of it, of course.
+Watt said in the scenes where the public was warned about the attack "no one takes any notice of it, of course.
 It's real Sydney."

 Ealing Studios were in flux during production.
 They had just completed six films for MGM – including the Australian-set The Shiralee (1957) – before moving over to Associated British Picture Corporation at Elstree.
 The association would prove to be an unhappy one and this film wound up being the last one ever made under the Ealing banner.

+In November 1958 Michael Balcon announced he was leaving Ealing although he said he would stay until June to see Pinchgut through to completion.
 Soon after filming began, Associated British announced they no longer wished to continue Ealing's production programme.
 Jon Cleary says this hurt morale and that Watt's "heart wasn't in it" when making the movie.
 Production was also held up when Aldo Ray tore a leg muscle while jumping into a boat.

+In December the unit shifted to London for studio work at Elstree.